13 ways to lower your cell phone bill

 - Switch carriers

-Even when you aren’t actively using an app, it continues to consume data and drain your phone’s battery power.
+Even when you aren’t actively using an app, it can still continue to consume mobile data and drain your smartphone’s battery power.
+Over time, these hidden activities might add unnecessary expenses to your cell phone bill, especially if you’re on a limited data plan.

 You can significantly minimize data usage and increase your device’s battery life by monitoring and limiting apps’ background usage, ultimately saving you money.

-Both the iOS and Android operating systems include controls for app background processes.
+Both the iOS and Android operating systems include built-in controls for app background processes, making it easy to control your mobile data usage.

 iPhone settings